rosflight/rosflight_docs/docs/contributing/style-guide.md

 ### Namespacing

-All modules in the firmware should be encapsulated in the `rosflight_firmware` namespace.
-This prevents name-clashing in SIL compilation.
+All modules should be encapsulated in a package namespace that is unique to the package but consistent within the package (like `rosflight_firmware` for anything in the firmware package).